krebeljk/openInjMoldSim/README.md

 This is a solver for OpenFOAM 3.0.1 to simulate injection molding filling, packing and cooling stages.
 It is a modification of the compressibleInterFoam solver distributed with OpenFOAM.
 The solver has so far been used on the small 2D demo case for amorphous polystyrene.
-A simulation of (semi-crystalline) HDPE is in under development.
+A simulation of (semi-crystalline) HDPE is under development.
 Currently, the simulation is prohibitively inconvenient for typical industrial use.

 See the official page [openfoam.org](https://openfoam.org/), unofficial wiki